Sanskritivv/Earnings-Intelligence-Suite/PRD.md

-This Product Requirements Document (PRD) outlines the **"Vibe-Coded" Earnings Intelligence Suite**.
+This Product Requirements Document (PRD) outlines the **Earnings Intelligence Suite**.
 Since this is a project designed for rapid development, the focus is on a **high-impact MVP** (Minimum Viable Product).

 ---